Taiwan’s Lai kicks off visit to US territory Guam

 Lai arrived in Guam on Wednesday night following visits to Pacific island nations Tuvalu and the Marshall Islands, after a stop in the US state of Hawaii.

+In Honolulu, Lai discussed “China’s military threats” towards Taiwan during a call with former US House speaker Nancy Pelosi, and met with US government officials and members of Congress — drawing a barrage of criticism from Beijing.

-He was greeted by Guam Governor Lou Leon Guerrero, Ingrid Larson from the Washington office of the de facto US embassy in Taiwan, and others on the tarmac.
+Landing in Guam, Lai was greeted by the island’s Governor Lou Leon Guerrero, Ingrid Larson from the Washington office of the de facto US embassy in Taiwan, and others on the tarmac.

 Like most countries, the United States does not have official diplomatic relations with Taiwan, but Washington is Taipei’s most important backer and biggest supplier of arms.

-At a meeting over morning tea in Guerrero’s official residence on Thursday, Lai warned of “authoritarian expansionism” and urged like-minded governments to “unite and collaborate to safeguard democracy, peace and prosperity in the Indo-Pacific region”.
+At a gathering in Guerrero’s official residence on Thursday, Lai warned of “authoritarian expansionism” and urged like-minded governments to “unite and collaborate to safeguard democracy, peace and prosperity in the Indo-Pacific region”.

 In her remarks, Guerrero said the partnership between Guam and Taiwan was “more crucial than ever” in the face of a “dynamic global economy”.